 - Escalating costs and decreasing patient satisfaction have encouraged many Americans to explore alternatives to what they perceive as an inefficient health care system that does not meet their standards for quality care.

 When surveys discovered the number of Americans using CAM who were willing to pay out-of-pocket for services, insurers felt some pressure to include at least some of these treatments in their plans.
 This was despite the fact that scientific evidence did not uniformly support their effectiveness (and still does not for some types of treatment).
+Although more studies exist using CAM methods than in the past, it is an area that needs more research.

 Choose Your Insurer—If Not Your State—Carefully: Some Are More CAM-friendly Than Others